 Read processing

-Raw RNA-seq reads (available online, see reference Raw transcriptomics data) were cleaned from adapter sequences and low-quality sequences using an in-house program (https://github.com/baj12/clean_ngs).
+Raw RNA-seq reads (available online, see section Data, scripts, code, and supplementary information availability) were cleaned from adapter sequences and low-quality sequences using an in-house program (https://github.com/baj12/clean_ngs).
 Only sequences of at least 25 nt in length were considered for further analysis.
 Transcript abundance was quantified from the cleaned read dataset using the Salmon software (Patro et al., 2017).
 Pseudo-mapping of reads was done considering the coding sequences (CDS, including pseudogenes) of the complete RefSeq genome assembly of M. aeruginosa PCC 7806 as a reference (GCF_002095975.1).
 For each replicate, the estimated transcript abundances were normalized by Salmon according to the transcript size, genome size (number of CDS) and sample size (number of reads).

 Differential expression analysis